mychal-hall/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+//

+forEach allows for mutation of the original array. map creates a new array to mutate and does not modify the original array.

+//
 2. What is the difference between a function and a method?
+//

+A method is a function that is attached to an object.
+While a function is not tied to an object.

+//
 3. What is closure?
+//

+I have heard it called a scope chain.
+Allowing narrower links in the chain access to broader scope variables.
+Inner functions gain access to the outer functions variables.

+//
 4. Describe the four rules of the 'this' keyword.
+//

+Window binding.
+Looking at the forest instead of the trees.
+Global Scope.
+Explicit binding.
+If we are using call() or apply(), that is explicitly binding those bad boys.
+Implicit binding.
+Dot Notation?
+Boom.
+You just invoked a function using implicit binding.
+New Binding.
+Are we using the word... new?
+If so, that is new binding.

+//
 5. Why do we need super() in an extended class?
+//

+It is used as a function that calls the parent class, allowing us to pass parameters that the parent can define.

+//
 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [X] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [X] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [X] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [X] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [X] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: